cedricwalter/cedricwalter.github.io/_posts/2005-08-12-latest-hashcash-akocomment-akobook-code-commited.md

 - Created a new administrator component for security images (GNU/GPL release). <font color="#ff0000" style="BACKGROUND-COLOR: #ffff00">com\_securityimages, done and tested
 - Modified successfuly AkoComment and AkoBook, done and tested
-- Create an admin panel-&gt; not tested.
+- Create an admin panel-> not tested.
 It is really a pain to create stunning admin backend panel….

 I will soon publish this code to mamboforge, maybe in a new project.
 Only problem, by designing Mambo framework components, I still have a strong dependencies tree: